NCAR/dart-web-ref/content/research/gulf-of-mexico.md

-Ganesh Gopalakrishnan, Bruce Cornuelle, and Daniel Rudnick of Scripps Institute of Oceanography, along with Ibrahim Hoteit at King Abdullah University of Science and Technology used the Massachusetts Institute of Technology General Circulation Model (MITgcm) to model a segment of the Gulf Stream that is known as the Loop Current.
-As the Loop Current meanders west of Cuba erratic features, known as mesoscale eddies, detach from it and propagate through the Gulf of Mexico where they can pose threats to human infrastructure such as offshore oil rigs.
+Ganesh Gopalakrishnan, Bruce Cornuelle, and Daniel Rudnick of Scripps Institute of Oceanography, along with Ibrahim Hoteit at King Abdullah University of Science and Technology (KAUST) used the Massachusetts Institute of Technology General Circulation Model (MITgcm) to model a segment of the Gulf Stream that is known as the Loop Current.
+As the Loop Current meanders west of Cuba, erratic features, known as mesoscale eddies, detach from it and propagate through the Gulf of Mexico where they can damage human infrastructure such as offshore oil rigs.

+"Accurately predicting ocean currents in the Gulf are very important to manage safe oil and gas operations and may save companies millions of dollars in downtime.
+They are also crucial for effective response activities," said Professor Ibrahim Hoteit of KAUST.

 As a result of BP’s historic settlement with the United States government in the wake of the Deepwater Horizon disaster, the National Academy of Sciences